Marcelckp/securitEase/README.md

 3. **Configure environment variables:**

+   - NOTE: The weather API offers future forecasting at a free price so I went with it.
    - Copy the `.env` file or create one in the project root with the following content:

      ```env